 We want to tell you something we tell a lot of people in therapy, usually after they’ve twisted themselves into knots trying to get it right:

 Just because your life looks good, doesn’t mean it feels good.
 And your feelings matter.
+Like, deeply.

 The Performance Trap

-We’re taught early on sometimes directly, sometimes through side-eye at Thanksgiving—that there’s a “right” way to live:
+We’re taught early on sometimes directly, sometimes through side-eye at Thanksgiving that there’s a “right” way to live:

 • Go to college.